 I used to work in fancy office building, wear suit pants and crunch other people’s numbers.
 I worked for Enron, then Adidas.
 I learned a lot, about what I didn't want to do.

 I went to work for Patagonia and was exposed to how the other half lives.
 The smarter half.
 The half with less money, more flannel, and brighter spirits.
 I wanted to be part of that half.

 I left for a grand adventure, a boy named Ben, a six month stint as a snowed-in winter-caretaker and a thru-hike of the Pacific Crest Trail.
 I called it a sabbatical.
 My mom called it crazy.

 Ben and I moved to Bend 13 years ago.

 I learned how to ride a bike and my whole world changed.

-Now I work for The Conservation Alliance and Cycle-Smart International.
+Now I work for The Conservation Alliance and as a cycling coach.